 Recent solo exhibitions include Mathew Gallery, New York; Francesca Pia Gallery, Zurich (2016); hacienda, Zurich (2015); Elaine MGK, Basel (2012).
 Other presentations of her work include Revelry at Kunsthalle Bern, CH (2014); Abandon the Parents in The National Gallery of Denmark, Copenhagen (2013), and Human Valley, Autumn: l’amour en e-majeur, suivi de village à trois: ménage bete at Kunsthalle Zurich (2011).

 Föll studied painting at the Staatliche Akademie der Bildenden Künste Stuttgart (DE) as well as Art History at the Freie Universität Berlin.
-From 2007 to 2009, she ran the independent project space Glasspavilion on Rosa-Luxemburg-Platz in Berlin.
+From 2007 to 2009, she ran the independent project space Glaspavillon on Rosa-Luxemburg-Platz in Berlin.
 She currently teaches History, Theory, Criticism and Practice of Contemporary Art at the Universität der Künste Berlin.
 The artist book speed will be published in spring 2018.

-Philipp Ekardt studied Comparative Literature and Art History at the Freie and at Humboldt Universität in Berlin, at the Université de Paris and received his PhD from Yale University.
+Philipp Ekardt studied Comparative Literature and Art History at the Freie and at Humboldt Universität in Berlin, at the Université de Paris and received his PhD from Yale University (US).
 Ekardt is a former Editor-in-Chief of Texte zur Kunst and affiliated with University of London’s School of Advanced Study/The Warburg Institute.
 His first monographic study Toward Fewer Images.
 The Work of Alexander Kluge will be published as OCTOBER book at MIT Press.
 His second book Fashion Forward Benjamin will be published at Bloomsbury Academic.
-His work has appeared in such journals as OCTOBER, Texte zur Kunst, Ilinx, Poetica, Spex as well as in catalogues for Tate St. Ives, UK, Museum Ludwig, Cologne, DE; MuMOK, Vienna; Museum für Moderne Kunst, Frankfurt am Main, among others.
+His work has appeared in such journals as OCTOBER, Texte zur Kunst, Ilinx, Poetica, Spex as well as in catalogues for Tate St. Ives, GB, Museum Ludwig, Cologne, DE; MuMOK, Vienna; Museum für Moderne Kunst, Frankfurt am Main, among others.

 Counterparts/The Empress of the Ephemeral